Covid-19 testing and accessing campus

 When and where to get tested

-Our testing facility will be set up in the sports hall on Talbot Campus.
-You will be directed into the hall via the Student Centre.
+Our testing facility will be set up in Kimmeridge House on Talbot Campus.

-Testing is taking place between 4 January and 8 February.
-During the national lockdown, the testing facility will be open Monday, Tuesday and Thursday, 10am to 3pm for students who have face-to-face teaching or have returned to the local area, or for staff with permission to attend campus.
+The testing facility will be open on the days and times listed above for students who have face-to-face teaching or have returned to the local area, or for staff with permission to attend campus.

 You can book your two test sessions here.